 Why Get a Certificate?

 There are many benefits to completing a certificate program.
-If you are starting your job search, completing a certificate program will boost your skills and abilities, and will make you look more impressive in the job market.
+If you are starting your job search, completing a certificate program will boost your skills and abilities, and will make you stand out in the job market.

-If you already have a career, you still might complete a certificate program to hone a particular skill.
-For example, there are a number of IT certificate programs that help people develop skills and knowledge bases that are necessary for the IT industry.
+Even if you already have a career, you may still benefit from completing a certificate program to hone a particular skill.
+For example, a number of IT certificate programs help people develop skills and knowledge bases that are necessary for entry into the IT industry.
 There are also certificates in management, such as project management certificates.

 Keep in mind, however, that certificates are not the same as professional licenses and certification.
 Licenses are required for particular jobs, such as teaching and cosmetology.
 Certifications show that a person has gained skills in a particular field.
-For example, there are a number of accounting certifications that can help an accountant move up in his or her career.
-These certifications typically require an exam.
-Sometimes you can take a certificate program to help you prepare for a licensure or certification.
+For example, there are accounting certifications that can help an accountant move up in his or her career.
+These certifications typically involve sitting an exam.
+Sometimes you can take a certificate program to help you prepare for licensure or certification.

 How to Find the Right Program for You

 Use the CareerOneStop Certification Finder: Search the Certification Finder by Certification Name, Organization, Industry, or Occupation to generate a list of certifications, with information on the certifying organization, how to get certified, and exam details.

 Ask Your Contacts: If you are interested in starting on a particular career path, ask people in that field what kinds of degrees and certificates people in that field usually have.
 Set up informational interviews to ask these contacts to recommend what certificates might help you in your career.
 If one of your contacts has completed a certificate program, get their feedback on both the school and the program.